 Q: A member is trading on the SIX Swiss Exchange on the public order-book (on-exchange).
 Are the executions deemed to be automatically transaction reported to the SIX Swiss Exchange Reporting Office?

 A: No. A separate transaction report needs to be submitted.
-However SIX Swiss Exchange will introduce a service by which transaction reports will be automatically derived from nostro executions.
+However SIX Swiss Exchange will introduce a service by which transaction reports will be automatically derived from nostro executions on request.
 For client (agency) executions separate transaction reports are always required to submit the necessary beneficial owner information.

 Q: How can members/securities dealers submit the beneficial owner information?